rust-lang/reference/src/glossary.md

 ### Concrete

-Concrete items and types are those without free type or lifetime parameters.
+Concrete items and types are those without free type or lifetime variables.

 [More][concrete].